 Campus counseling center surveys suggest that only a small proportion of students most at risk for suicide seek campus mental health services.
 An alternative way to reach out to high risk students, particularly those who are less reluctant to initiate efforts to seek help at campus counseling centers, is by means of a proactive outreach tool.

-The Interactive Screening Program (ISP), developed by the AFSP, is an anonymous, web-based method of outreach to students that begins with a brief, confidential online Stress & Depression Questionnaire.
+RUOK?
+Buckeyes is the name given to the OSU roll out of AFSP’s Interactive Screening Program (ISP).
+Developed by the AFSP, it is an anonymous, web-based method of outreach to students that begins with a brief, confidential online Stress & Depression Questionnaire.
 It is both effective and proactive in identifying at-risk students and encouraging them to get help.
 According to the AFSP, ISP can be implemented in any higher educational setting.
 Although students are the target group, the program can also be adapted for use with medical residents, staff or faculty.
 By reaching out to those in need, ISP promotes student mental health, helps students remain in school and provides a safeguard for the institution in the event of a suicide death.
-Currently, through a grant made available through AFSP, the OSU Colleges of Medicine and Veterinary Medicine are implementing the ISP.
+Currently, through a grant made available through AFSP, the OSU Colleges of Medicine and Veterinary Medicine and the Graduate School are implementing RUOK?
+Buckeyes.
+In addition to the AFSP grant, the RUOK?
+Buckeyes roll out for OSU graduate students is support through collaborative funding by the Graduate School, Office of Student Life, and the Counseling and Consultation Services.

-- ISP is implemented through each university’s customized, secure website.
+- RUOK?
+Buckeyes is implemented through each university’s customized, secure website.

-- Students receive an email invitation from the Counseling Center Director (or other university official) to participate in the screening.
+- Students receive an email invitation from a designated university official to participate in the screening.

 - Participants receive a personalized written assessment by a university counselor and are invited to correspond with the counselor online to ask questions and discuss concerns about treatment anonymously.